hamzzy/search-intelligence-pipeline/README.md

 - **ToS Compliance**: Low scrape frequency to avoid terms of service violations
 - **CAPTCHA Handling**: Basic detection, no automated solving
 - **Proxy Rotation**: Placeholder implementation

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Add tests for new functionality
-4. Ensure all tests pass
-5. Submit a pull request

-## License

-MIT License - see LICENSE file for details.